 If you are going through a divorce or family law matter, expert witnesses are often needed to make the best case.
 Whether it be to enhance settlement negotiations or present a case at trial, experts are often needed.

-Expert witnesses can give opinion based testimony in areas that can be extremely important to a divorce or family law case.
-The possibilities are really endless, but here are several common expert witnesses that can be needed in cases.
+Expert witnesses can give opinion-based testimony in areas that can be extremely important to a divorce or family law case.
+The possibilities are endless, but several common expert witnesses can be needed in cases.

 Real estate appraisers – In many cases, the value of the marital home or other property can be crucial to the case itself.
 Hiring an expert real estate appraiser can help resolve the issue of the value of the home or other real estate.

 Business valuators – In some divorce cases, the parties might own a business or have a business interest.
 Knowing the value of the business or business interest can often be crucial to settling a case or presenting it at trial.

 Mental health experts – Mental health experts like psychologists, psychiatrists, counselors, or therapists can often give testimony that might be useful as it relates to child custody cases.
 In some cases, they might even be able to testify to their opinion on a child custody determination based on the child’s best interests as a custody evaluator.
 They also might be able to render an opinion about parental alienation or realistic estrangement.

 Vocational experts – Parties may allege that the other spouse is capable of gainful employment or capable of employment at a higher wage.
 This can be relevant as to child support or spousal spouse.
 A vocational expert can help give this kind of testimony.

 Computer forensic experts – Computer forensic experts can often be useful in tracking down the computer and electronic data for a divorce or family law case.
 This could be relevant as to child custody or marital misconduct.
 It could also be relevant as to the financial aspects of the divorce.